How Much Rice Per Person? Grams Calculator

 When to use this calculator

-- Planning a dinner party: calculating exactly how much basmati or jasmine rice to cook for 6–10 adults as a main course without ending up with mountains of leftovers.
+- Dinner party for 6–10 adults: calculating exactly how much basmati or jasmine rice to cook as a main course without ending up with pots of leftovers.

 - Family meal prep: adjusting portions when the table includes a mix of adults and young children (under 10), who need roughly half an adult portion.

-- Catering or batch cooking: scaling up to 20–50+ people for events, where precision in raw rice weight directly affects food cost and serving consistency.
+- Catering or batch cooking: scaling to 20–50+ people where precision in raw rice weight directly affects food cost and serving consistency.

-- Recipe conversion: a risotto recipe calls for 4 servings—you need to scale it to 11 people, including 3 kids, while also calculating the correct broth-to-rice ratio (3:1 by volume for risotto).
+- Recipe conversion: scaling a risotto recipe from 4 to 11 people, including 3 kids, while keeping the correct broth-to-rice ratio (3:1 for risotto).

 How it works